 Interact with clinical psychologists and neurologists, researchers and medical students.

 Learn the science of neurotransmitters, compare scans of normal and abnormal brains, and examine the anatomy of the brain.

 Explore the relationship between the brain and human behavior

-Through in-depth Psychology & Neuroscience workshops and labs, you will discover how our senses influence memory, how chemicals and drugs impact neural activity, the effect of aging on cognition, and how neurologists and psychologists use brain scans to diagnose psychological disorders.
+Through in-depth Psychology & Neuroscience workshops, you will discover how our senses influence memory, how chemicals and drugs impact neural activity, the effect of aging on cognition, and how neurologists and psychologists use brain scans to diagnose psychological disorders.

 - Brain dissection (various types)